A homogeneous second-order descent method for nonconvex optimization: An Inexact HSODM

-\begin{lemma}[Complexity estimate of Lanczos method] Suppose that the Lanczos method is used to approximately solve \eqref{eq.homo subproblem}, and returns a Ritz pair $(-\gamma_k, [v_k;t_k])$ satisfying $\theta_k - e_k \leq \gamma_k \le \theta_k$ for some $e_k > 0$.
-Then, the the number of required iterations can be upper bounded by either of the following quantities. \begin{enumerate}[(1)] \item
+\begin{lemma}[Complexity of the Lanczos method] Suppose that the Lanczos method is used to approximately solve \eqref{eq.homo subproblem}, and returns a Ritz pair $(-\gamma_k, [v_k;t_k])$ satisfying $\theta_k - e_k \leq \gamma_k \le \theta_k$ for some $e_k > 0$.
+Then, the number of required iterations can be upper-bounded by either of the following quantities. \begin{enumerate}[(1)] \item